discord-net/Discord.Net/docs/guides/slash-commands/06-subcommands.md

 ```

-Now, let't try this out!
+Now, let's try this out!
 Running the 3 get commands seems to get the default values we set.

 ![settings get](images/settings2.png)